 Most construction businesses need liability insurance for construction workers to protect themselves against medical damages, attorney fees, injury damages, lawsuits, investigations, and even abuse coverage for liability.
 General liability insurance usually doesn’t cover employee injuries and auto-related damages.

-Professional liability insurance will protect you if you give advice or give a consultation that ends up being incorrect and leads to damage, such as suggesting someone to use a weaker material when building their house that is structurally unsound, leading to a collapse.
+Professional liability insurance will protect you if you give incorrect advice or consultation that leads to damage.
+This includes suggesting someone use a weaker material when building their house that is structurally unsound, leading to a collapse.

-This construction coverage will protect your business for up to 12 months if the business is unable to function due to a disaster such as a wrecked vehicle or if your tools were stolen.
+Loss of income insurance will protect your business for up to 12 months if the business is unable to function due to a disaster, such as a wrecked vehicle or if your tools were stolen.

-In most states, worker’s compensation is required to cover employees’ medical diagnosis and treatment from a job-related injury, illness, or death.
-It will cover wage loss and medical benefits to workers injured in the course of employment.
+In most states, workers’ compensation must cover employees’ medical diagnosis and treatment from a job-related injury, illness, or death.
+It will cover wage loss and medical benefits to workers injured during employment.

-Commercial vehicle construction insurance is a customized casualty solution that will protect transportation risks from trucking operations of all sizes and cover your cars, trucks, and other vehicles should they damage or cause damage to other vehicles.
+Commercial vehicle construction insurance will cover your cars, trucks, and other vehicles should they damage or cause damage to other vehicles.
 A typical commercial auto policy includes medical payments, auto liability, comprehensive coverage, and collision coverage.

-Umbrella liability insurance will add extra coverage protection to your insurance plans and will increase the amount of coverage your business has.
+Umbrella liability insurance will add extra coverage to your insurance plans and increase your business’s coverage.
 In short, umbrella liability insurance picks up where your general liability insurance stops.